linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/01 Foreign Exchange Market.md

 |4|90|80|83|
 |5|80|85|83.5|

-_Note_ : Te e$ective exchange rate index of the pound is constructed by multiplying the $/£ index by 0.3 and the €/£ index by 0.7 and

-adding the resulting two !gures.
+_Note_ : Te e $ ective exchange rate index of the pound is constructed by multiplying the $ /£ index by 0.3 and the €/£ index by 0.7 and adding the resulting two !gures.

 21

 International Finance

-**Table 1.6** Nominal e$ective exchange rate indices, 1980–2020 (annual averages)
+**Table 1.6** Nominal e $ ective exchange rate indices, 1980–2020 (annual averages)

 |Col1|UnitedStates|Canada|Japan|UnitedKingdom|Germany|Italy|France|
 |---|---|---|---|---|---|---|---|